big-unibo/llm4dfm-develop/README.md

 Output:
 Generate one output file for each run on each file as described before.

-*Not fully working yet* - Additionally, a csv file `outputs/automatic_run/output.csv` is enriched with run configurations, output and metrics.
+Additionally, a csv file `outputs/output.csv` is enriched with run configurations, output and metrics.